Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 Art Portfolio Presentation

-This is a chance for me to give you two different interpretations of your work.
+Why?
+Because this is a chance for me to give you two different interpretations of your work.
 The first is a cold read.
 I get this by looking at the story your work tells me without your interruption.

 Read more: How To Build an Art Portfolio for College in 8 Easy Steps